With a potential audience of more than 928 million people, Instagram ads are a key tool for any social media…

 This section determines how much you want to spend on your promotion—and for how long.

-You may choose a Daily Budget, which offers a maximum daily spend, or a Lifetime Budget for an ad with a set lifespan.
+You can choose a daily budget, which offers a maximum daily spend, or a lifetime budget for an ad with a set lifespan.
 You can also choose to run ads continuously, or only at certain times of day.

 As you adjust these options, the Estimated Daily Reach scale in the right-hand column will let you know how many people you can expect to reach each day with your ads.

 Now it’s time to create the actual ad.